pivotal/docs-tap/integrations/spring.hbs.md

 # Deploying Spring Applications

-This topic describes steps to migrate Spring applications to Tanzu Application Platform from Tanzu Application Service or Azure Spring Apps.
+This topic describes how to migrate Spring applications from Tanzu Application Service or Azure Spring Apps to Tanzu Application Platform.

 ## <a id="prereqs"></a> Prerequisite